 When the sanction is imposed, code the parent or caretaker relative (if included in the BG) and child DI CS on CHIP screen SEPA.
-The parent or caretaker relative and the child(ren) of the AP will be removed from the budget.

 NOTE: If the child for whom assistance is being sought is the child of a teen parent, under the age of 18, and the major parent or caretaker relative is making application for a three-person BG, there are no eligible children if the required information is not provided.